Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER

-\altaffiltext{1}{Center for Field Theory and Particle Physics and Department of Physics, Fudan University, 200438 Shanghai, China. } \altaffiltext{2}{Inter-University Center for Astronomy and Astrophysics, Ganeshkhind, Pune 411007, India} \altaffiltext{3}{University of Chinese Academy of Sciences, Chinese Academy of Sciences, Beijing 100049, China} \altaffiltext{4}{Key Laboratory of Particle Astrophysics, Institute of High Energy Physics, Chinese Academy of Sciences, Beijing 100049, China} \altaffiltext{5}{School of Physics and Astronomy, Sun Yat-Sen University, Zhuhai 519082, China}
+\altaffiltext{1}{Center for Astronomy and Astrophysics, Center for Field Theory and Particle Physics, and Department of Physics,\\ Fudan University, Shanghai 200438, China. } \altaffiltext{2}{Observatoire Astronomique de Strasbourg, Universit\'e de Strasbourg, CNRS, F-67000 Strasbourg, France} \altaffiltext{3}{School of Natural Sciences and Humanities, New Uzbekistan University, Tashkent 100007, Uzbekistan} \altaffiltext{4}{Inter-University Center for Astronomy and Astrophysics, Ganeshkhind, Pune 411007, India} \altaffiltext{5}{University of Chinese Academy of Sciences, Chinese Academy of Sciences, Beijing 100049, China} \altaffiltext{6}{Key Laboratory of Particle Astrophysics, Institute of High Energy Physics, Chinese Academy of Sciences, Beijing 100049, China} \altaffiltext{7}{School of Physics and Astronomy, Sun Yat-Sen University, Zhuhai 519082, China}